Rules Concerning Holiday

-You will accrue 25 holiday days per year, regardless of whether you are employed on a part-time or full-time basis.
-Holiday days provided for by the collective agreement and care days are added to this.
+You will accrue 25 holiday days per year, regardless of whether you are employed part-time or full-time.
+Holiday days are provided for by the collective agreement and care days are added to this.

 You will have paid holiday or receive a holiday allowance, if you have chosen this.

 You will accrue entitlement to 2.08 days of paid holiday for each month of employment.
 For employment periods of less than one month, you will accrue the right to 0.07 days of paid holiday per day.

 You can take the holiday you have accrued from the month after you have accrued it.

 As a general rule, you will accrue paid leave while you are employed and for periods of absence where you will receive full or partial pay in cases of, e.g.:

 - maternity/paternity leave with pay